bobbingwide/oik-blocks/README.md

 Forked from oik-block which will now only implement opinions.

 ## Changelog
+# 1.4.0
+* Changed: Convert blockicons to SVG when possible or enqueue dashicons.css #41
+* Changed: Replace / with - in block title for Login/out block #27
+* Changed: Improve display of variations #27
+* Changed: Update build file: style-index.css #52
+* Changed: Support SVG image files for blockicon, blockinfo and blocklist #52
+* Tested: With WordPress 5.9.1 and WordPress Multi Site
+* Tested: With Gutenberg 12.7.1
+* Tested: With PHP 8.0

 # 1.3.0
 * Changed: Rework display of BlockIcon related content for Gutenberg 11.9.0 compatibility #50
 * Changed: Improve CSS for BlockIcon related SVGs #51